Tim Storm

-Timothy Scoggins (born February 18, 1964), better known by his ring name Tim Storm, is an American professional wrestler currently signed to the National Wrestling Alliance (NWA).
-He is a former NWA World Heavyweight Champion.
+Timothy Scoggins (born February 18, 1964), better known by his ring name Tim Storm, is an American professional wrestler and sports commentator signed to the National Wrestling Alliance (NWA), where he performs under the ring name Baron Von Storm and is a former NWA World Heavyweight Champion.

 Professional wrestling career

 Early career (1995–2015)

+In the mid-1990s, Storm initially trained for professional wrestling with Bill Ash.
+After moving to Texas, Storm pursued little wrestling work in the late 1990s.

 In 2001, Storm debuted for the Arlington, Texas-based Professional Championship Wrestling, where he would spend a majority of his career.
 Storm formed the Dark Circle with longtime partner Apocalypse and Shadow.
 Storm and Apocalypse would win the PCW tag team titles twice between 2002 and 2004, while in August 2005 Storm captured the PCW Heavyweight Championship, defeating Steve DeMarco in a steel cage match and would have one of the promotion's longest reigns as champion.
 Storm lost the PCW title in May 2006 to Mace Malone.
 Storm & Apocalypse would recapture the PCW tag team titles in May 2007.
 On July 17, 2007, Storm wrestled Big Daddy V on an episode of ECW on Syfy.
 In 2008, Storm feuded with Franco D'Angelo.
 D'Angelo defeated Storm in a hair vs. hair match which led to Storm briefly wearing a mask until losing a mask match to Shadow.
 Later in 2008, Storm joined Mike Foxx's Faithful stable and in 2009, he captured the PCW tag team titles for a 5th time with James Johnson.

 In 2010, Storm began working for the Arkansas-based National Wrestling Alliance (NWA) affiliated Traditional Championship Wrestling (TCW).
 He joined forces once more with his former partner Apocalypse, wrestling again as The Dark Circle.
 Together, they held the TCW Tag Team Championships during the months of June through August.
 Storm challenged for the TCW International Heavyweight Championship on August 20 in a losing effort to the champion Jeff Jett at TCW Back To School Bash.
 On August 21, Storm wrestled a series of three matches (being his last for the 2010 year) at TCW Throwdown In The Downtown IV including a tag team title match, and two consecutive singles matches, winning all three.